Skip to main content

 Uncommon

-• Fatigue Occasional mild drowsiness, typically during the first few days
+• Fatigue: Occasional mild drowsiness, usually in the first few days

-• Headache Transient mild headache reported in some users
+• Headache: Transient mild headache reported by some users

 Rare